TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 As the breakout groups has shown, both TMB and ADMB projects (as well as Stan) can benefit from collaboration.

-Kasper Kristensen and Anders Nielsen presentation [Example on joint ADMB/TMB developement effort](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/joint.pdf).
+Kasper Kristensen and Anders Nielsen presentation outlines an [Example on joint ADMB/TMB development effort](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/joint.pdf).

 Rick Methot and Matthew Supernaw were in attendance.